tebeco/alexdarbyshire.com/content/posts/self-hosted-website-with-hugo-docker-and-cloudflare-tunnels/index.md

 ```
 hugo server --bind 0.0.0.0
 ```
-The `-bind 0.0.0.0` means any IP (that can reach the host) will be able to access the content.
+The `--bind 0.0.0.0` means any IP (that can reach the host) will be able to access the content.

 ![image](5-test-the-site.png)

 To check the content we'll either need another shell open on the same machine, or to know the IP of the VM and have network access to it from another computer which has a web browser.

 - Using another shell on same machine
+![image](6-test-the-site-curl.png)
-Using a browser on a machine that has network access to the VM.
+- Using a browser on a machine that has network access to the VM.
 Note, the IP shown starting with 192.168 is a range reserved for private networks - the IP will be different in your setup.
-![image](6-test-the-site-curl.png)

 ![image](7-test-the-site-success.png)

 Success!

 We will not get further into 'how to use Hugo', this working site is enough for proof-of-concept of the rest of the workflow.

+For more info on Hugo, [see their docs here](https://gohugo.io/documentation/), also see the [GitHub example](#Example) for this site at the time of the post.

 ### Turn the site into a Docker image